Perminov-Studios/beta/README.md

   - A soft, multi-layered box shadow gives the badge a glowing effect.

 - **Tab System Improvements:**

   - All navigation, portal, and footer links are now included in the tab system.
   - Tab switching updates the URL hash and emits a custom `tab:activate` event.
   - Accessibility: Keyboard navigation and ARIA roles for all tab links.

+- **Hire Artists tab updates:**
+  - Pagination visuals synced with Home for a consistent look and feel (scoped styles to avoid load-order issues).
+  - Added 20+ new seed users in `data/users.json` to improve pagination and search coverage.
+  - Replaced the contact modal with a “View Profile” button that navigates to the Profile tab and populates it based on the selected user.
+  - Robust media fallbacks: broken/missing avatars and banners gracefully swap to placeholders.
+  - Switched card layout to CSS Grid for left-aligned, evenly spaced rows across responsive breakpoints.
+  - Conditional `.pro` styling for premium users’ cards.
+  - Search-first UX: cards remain hidden until a query is entered.
+  - Polished empty state with a magnifying glass SVG icon, centered within the grid.

 This repository hosts a static prototype of an art/media platform with: